UPPMAX/uppmax_intro_python/docs/reflections/20250304/README.md

 !!! info "Half of the learners showing up had access to a NAISS cluster"

-In the first hour, a third of the learners droppen out: they had no acccess to a NAISS cluster after all.
+In the first hour, a third of the learners dropped out: they had no access to a NAISS cluster after all.
 From the remaining learners, around 8 out of around 24 had no access either, yet used a local Python instead.
 This means that 1/3 + (1/4 * 2/3) = 50% did not have access